By BestHotelPai Team · Updated June 29, 2026

 Cool season (November–February) — the best

 It's also the busiest.
 Rooms and the best villas book out — reserve early, and book direct to lock the rate.
+The night market is at its liveliest and every café and bar is open.

 Hot & burning season (March–May)